-Ayu fish from the Kuji River, said to be the best ayu fish in Japan
+Kujigawa Ayu (sweetfish), said to be the best in Japan.

-The Kuji River running through Fukushima Prefecture's Yamatsuri Town is one of the best places in Japan to catch ayu (sweetfish), and is visited by many anglers every year as the first Sunday in June is the first day of the season for ayu fishing in the Tohoku region.
+The Kuji River running through Fukushima Prefecture's Yamatsuri Town, one of the most famous ayu fishing spots in Japan, attracts many anglers every year as the first Sunday in June is the first day ayu fishing season opens in the Tohoku region.

 The clean water produces a rich moss for food, which the ayu from Yamatsuri is said to be the best in Japan in terms of both taste and appearance.